hove-io/navitia/documentation/slate/source/includes/apis.md

 The main goal of Navitia is to handle public transport, so it's not recommended to avoid them.
 However if your are willing to do that, you can use a little trick and pass the parameters `&allowed_id=physical_mode:Bus&forbidden_id=physical_mode:Bus`.
+You will only get circles.

 #### Car isochrones

 Using car in Navitia isochrones is not recommended.
-It is only handled to give a rough idea but tends to squash every other result.
+It is only handled for compatibility with `/journeys` but tends to squash every other result.

 <a name="route-schedules"></a>Route Schedules